APG Sideways

 Brilliant Weird Best

-Strategists are curious folks, so we asked Nadia to tell us the most brilliant, weirdest and best things she’s come across recently.
+Planners are curious folks so we asked Ben to tell us the most brilliant, weirdest and best things he’s come across recently.

 Top Guilty Pleasures

 Not all of our consumption habits can be academic.
-That's why we asked Nadia to give us the sources to her creativity.
+That's why we asked Ben to give us the sources to his creativity.

 This month on Slack